Education and Research Interests

 Dr. Patel is a Senior Research Scientist and Director of the Center for Cognitive Studies in Medicine and Public Health at the New York Academy of Medicine.

-Dr. Patel holds a basic science degree in Biochemistry from Otago University in New Zealand and a MA and Ph.D. in Educational Psychology (Medical Cognition) from McGill University in Montreal.
+She holds a BSc in Biochemistry from Otago University in New Zealand and a MA and Ph.D. in Educational and Cognitive Psychology (Medical Cognition) from McGill University in Montreal.
 As Professor of Medicine and the director of Cognitive Science Center at McGill, her early research focused on scientific foundations for medical and health education, particularly in cognitive foundations of medical decision-making.
-Subsequently, she expanded these research activities with an informatics focus at Columbia and Arizona State Universities as well as at University of Texas-Houston, where she was appointed as professor in their departments of Biomedical Informatics with joint or adjunct appointments in the NY Institute of Mental Health (Columbia) and School of Psychiatry and Behavioral Health Science (UTH).
-This allowed her to explore the relationship between Cognitive, behavioral and information sciences.
+Subsequently, she expanded these research activities with an informatics focus at Columbia and Arizona State Universities as well as at University of Texas-Houston, where she was appointed as professor in their departments of Biomedical Informatics with joint or adjunct appointments in the NY Institute of Mental Health (Columbia), Department of Psychology (ASU) and School of Psychiatry and Behavioral Health Science (UTH).
+This allowed her to explore the relationship between Cognitive, behavioral and information sciences in the biomedical domain.

-She is an elected fellow of the Royal Society of Canada (Academy of Social Sciences), the American College of Medical Informatics, and the New York Academy of Medicine, and received an Honorary Doctor of Science degree from the University of Victoria in 1998.
+An elected fellow of the Royal Society of Canada (Academy of Social Sciences), the American College of Medical Informatics, and the New York Academy of Medicine, she was a recipient of the annual Swedish gWoman of Scienceh award in 1999.
+She received an Honorary Doctor of Science degree from the University of Victoria in 1998, in recognition of her contributions through cognitive studies in the domain of health informatics.
 She is an associate editor of the Journal of Biomedical Informatics and sits on the editorial boards of Artificial Intelligence in Medicine and Advances in Health Science Education.
+She is a past assistant editor of Artificial Intelligence in Medicine and has served on the editorial boards of Medical Decision Making, the Journal of Experimental Psychology, Topics in Cognitive Science and Computers in Biology and Medicine.

 - Medical cognition